riceissa/issarice.com/wiki/software.md

 - rxvt-unicode a.k.a. urxvt
   No strong preference for the most part, except that I dislike it when the terminal emulator intercepts Alt key mappings, like `Alt`-`f`.
-- PDF.js or Atril for most PDF files.
+- PDF.js or Atril or the Chrome PDF viewer for most PDF files.
   For short PDFs, PDF.js suffices, but for longer PDFs I usually download a copy and read them on Atril.
 - Still looking for a good epub reader.